Woznet/WozTools/docs/New-ANSIString.md

 ## OUTPUTS

 ### [string]
+### The function outputs a string containing the ANSI escape code.
 ## NOTES
-FYI: Remeber to reset the text style after every stylized text, otherwise the ANSI effects will continue to be applied to all that get output later.
+Remember to reset the text style after every stylized text, otherwise the ANSI effects will continue to be applied to all that get output later.

 ## RELATED LINKS